Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.Telemetry.ApplicationInsights.md

 * Added a property to published telemetry named `TargetingId`.
 This is a more reliable way to connect evaluated feature flags to other telemetry events for a given target. ([#409](https://github.com/microsoft/FeatureManagement-Dotnet/issues/409))

-### Breaking Changes

-No breaking changes in this release.

 <!-- LINKS -->
 [docs]: https://github.com/microsoft/FeatureManagement-Dotnet
 [package]: https://www.nuget.org/packages/Microsoft.FeatureManagement.Telemetry.ApplicationInsights